 Driver event reports are detailed reports that provide insights into driver behavior.
 These reports include information about harsh braking, speeding, and other driving behaviors.
 Also, it can be used to identify drivers who need additional training or coaching.
 They can also be used to reward drivers who consistently exhibit safe driving behaviors.

 It is focused specifically on violations of company regulations.
 For example, if a driver is caught using their phone while driving or failing to wear a seatbelt, a violation report can be generated.
 It is also used to identify drivers who may need additional training or coaching.

 Driver Performance By analyzing driver performance, fleet managers can identify areas where drivers can improve like fuel efficiency, safety, and compliance.
 It can be used to create essential training programs that can help drivers improve their skills & behaviors.
 This can lead to improved safety, reduced costs, & increased efficiency.

 It can be especially helpful for businesses that must monitor their fleets for safety reasons or ensure timely deliveries.
-24X7 surveillance can be accessed through a web-based interface or a mobile app, making it convenient for fleet managers to check in on their fleets from anywhere.
+24X7 surveillance can be accessed through a web-based interface or a mobile app.
+This makes it convenient for fleet managers to check in on their fleets from anywhere.
 It can also help businesses respond quickly to issues as they occur, such as accidents or breakdowns.

 One of the biggest benefits of video telematics for fleet operators is the potential to reduce insurance costs.
-Insurance companies are increasingly offering discounts to fleet operators that use video telematics systems, as they have been shown to reduce the likelihood of accidents and improve driver behavior.
+Insurance companies are increasingly offering discounts to fleet operators that use video telematics systems.
+This reduces the likelihood of accidents and improves driver behavior.